heisenbuug/Face-Recognition/README.md

 # Face-Recognition

-This project is made to recognise front-view face, eyes and smile.
+This project is made to recognize front-view face, eyes and smile.

 ### Introduction